copperwall/shipwire-python/README.md

-response.offset # returns the nubmer of items offset by the current request response.items # returns a list of items in the current group response.limit # returns a count of the current group response.all() # returns a list of all the items in the entire selection.
+response.offset # returns the nubmer of items offset by the current request response.items # returns a list of items in the current group response.limit # returns a count of the current group response.all() # returns a generator of all the items in the entire selection.
 Please note that this method can be time consuming and lead to timeout errors by the Shipwire API.
 ```

 ##### Unsuccessful requests: